-This will include the amount that the loan provider is able to lend you, the underlying APR rate, when you need to make your repayments, and whether or not the loan is secured or unsecured.
+This will include the amount that the loan provider is able to lend you, the underlying APR rate, how regular you need to make loan repayments, and whether or not the loan is secured or unsecured.
 If you’re happy with the terms outlined, then you’ll need to sign a digital loan agreement.
 Finally, the lender will then transfer the funds into your business bank account – which typically happens within 1-2 working days.

 Best 3 business loan providers

-There are now heaps of options available to you when it comes to choosing a business loan provider.
-However, the specific lender that you go with will depend on a range of factors, such as the size of your business, the type of business loan you require, how much you need to borrow, and the current financial standing of your company.
+There are tons of information available to you with regards to choosing a good business loan provider.
+However, the choosing a lender should boil down to such factors as the size of your business, the type of business loan you require, how much you need to borrow, and your company’s financial health.
 Nevertheless, we have listed the best 3 providers that we think should suit most small-to-medium businesses in the UK.

-Before you peruse through our recommended providers, be sure to read the criteria below that we typically look for in a lender.
+Before you peruse through our recommended providers, be sure to read the criteria used to sort these lenders.